baaron4/GW2-Elite-Insights-Parser/README.md

 -__ParseCombatReplay__: if true, combat replay will be computed.

+-__ComputeBuff__: if true, buff related stats will be computed.

+-__ComputeDamage__: if true, damage related stats will be computed.

+-__ComputeCast__: if true, skill cast related stats will be computed.

+-__ComputeMechanics__: if true,mechanics will be computed.

 -__ComputeDamageModifiers__: if true, damage modifiers will be computed.
+This also requires all three ComputeBuff, ComputeDamage and ComputeCast to be true.

+-__ParseExtensions__: if true, extension events present in the evtc will be processed.

 -__DetailledWvW__: if true, enemy players will not be merged into one in WvW logs and they'll appear as standard targets.
 Warning: the generated files and the generation time will grow exponentially, use it only on organized sorties (Guild zergs, GvG, ...).